In our industry, there is a wide range of options to consider for an environmental policy.

-Most products can be recycled if enough is collected of the same grade in a clean condition and not contaminated with coatings such as inks, adhesives or grease.
+Most products are suitable for recycling.
+But only if enough material is of the same grade in a clean condition.
+And is not contaminated with coatings such as inks, adhesives or grease.

-With printed materials this is not always possible, unless a method of recycling called Pyrolisis is used.
-Not widely used in the UK, but it is a method of heating the materials to high temperatures and then condensing out the various compounds.
+With printed materials this is not always possible.
+Unless there is the use of a method of recycling called Pyrolisis.
+Not widely used in the UK, but it is a method of heating the materials to high temperatures.
+And then condensing out the various compounds.

 Some materials break down in the soil or when exposed to sunlight.
 Most cotton and paper will fall into this category.
 Plastics on the whole don’t.
 Some plastics claim to be but must pass EN 13432 to qualify.
 Always check where possible.

-The best recycled content is that that has already been discarded by the consumer (known as Post Consumer Waste), this might include newspapers, packaging etc.
+The best recycled content is material already discarded by the consumer (known as Post Consumer Waste).
+This might include newspapers, packaging etc.

-Scrap material created when the product is created is another consideration, ie is the waste at this point reused or simply discarded?
+Scrap material created duration construction of a product is another consideration.
+E.g. is the waste at this point reused or simply discarded?

 Use of Plastics

-Recycling has the advantage of reducing landfill and the associated rising costs and retaining the resource of the polymer.
+Recycling has the advantage of reducing landfill and the associated rising costs.
+As well as retaining the resource of the polymer.

-However, there is no equivalent to the waste paper recycling infrastructure which works extremely efficiently in the UK.
-As individual companies and organisations must make their individual arrangements, the minimum quantities required for recycling often make this impracticable.
+However, there is no alternative to the waste paper recycling infrastructure.
+Which already works extremely efficiently in the UK.
+Individual companies and organisations must make their individual arrangement.
+Therefore, the minimum quantities required for recycling often make this impracticable.

-There are three ways in which plastic can be made to decompose.
+There are three ways in which plastic can decompose.

 Hydro-biodegradation is most commonly associated with plant based polymers such as PLA.
-The disadvantage with this system is that any contact with water will start the process and PLA is extremely expensive.
+The disadvantage with this is that any contact with water will start the process and PLA is very costly.

 Photo degradation relies on the action of the UV in sunlight to destroy the polymer chains.
-This is not reliable in Northern Europe and the process stops if the plastic is covered in landfill.
+This is not reliable in Northern Europe and the process stops if landfill covers the plastic.

 Oxo-biodegradation uses Oxygen in the air or soil to cut the polymer chains.
-This can be controlled to a certain time exposure.
+This is controllable to a certain time exposure.

-This period can be varied to suit end use requirements for special orders
+This period can vary to suit end use requirements for special orders.

-All three systems reduce the plastic to small fragments which can be microbially digested in the soil.
+All three systems reduce the plastic to small fragments which can be microbially digested in soil.

-With all this in mind, the product that seems most widely recognised as a ‘green’ product is polypropylene - read on for more information . . . .
+With all this in mind, the product that seems most widely recognised as a ‘green’ product is polypropylene.

-Before polypropylene was invented, the gaseous waste from oil such as propylene and ethylene were simply burned, because they were useless.
-Today, these gases are used to produce polypropylene, thus drastically reducing atmospheric pollution.
-The production process also eliminates the potential polluting of rivers, streams and lakes, due to the use of water in a closed cooling cycle.
+Before the invention of polypropylene, the gaseous waste from oil such as propylene and ethylene were simply burned.
+Because they were useless.
+Today, these gases produce polypropylene, thus drastically reducing atmospheric pollution.
+The production process also eliminates the potential polluting of rivers, streams and lakes.
+Due to the use of water in a closed cooling cycle.

-The polypropylene used is entirely recyclable and meets the manufacturing requirements of the Environment Commission - these stipulate that there is a minimum use of natural resource, reduced emissions a long working life and optimum re-use.
+The polypropylene used is entirely recyclable.
+And it meets the manufacturing requirements of the Environment Commission.
+These stipulate there is a minimum use of natural resource.
+As well as reduced emissions, a long working life and best re-use.

-There is a high demand for polypropylene for recycling purposes as it can be recycled more than 50 times without any reduction in strength.
+There is a high demand for polypropylene for recycling purposes.
+It allows for recycling more than 50 times without any reduction in strength.
 Recycled polypropylene has uses as car parts, furniture, pots and pallets separators.

 Polypropylene products last much longer than those made from most similar materials.
 It is easy to wipe clean, hard wearing and will withstand extreme temperatures and ageing.
-Being more durable than alternative materials, products made from polypropylene don’t need to be replaced as often.
+It is more durable than alternative materials.
+Products made from polypropylene don’t need to be replaced as often.
 When used for packaging, boxes and cases often have a second ‘life’.
 Saving cost, resources, our environment and our future.